Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 This got a chuckle out of him.
 "Arright.
 Not sure where we can stroll *to* around here though."

-"That’s fine. let’s just get away from those cameras."
+"That’s fine.
+Let’s just get away from those cameras."

 They did so, heading away from the stable yard and hugging the wall until suddenly they found a secluded spot where nobody could see them.
 Powell felt a hand on his upper arm and when he turned to check on her she surprised him with a brief, but tender, kiss.